-Of the \$289.1 million Admin and Program Account fund balance, \$107.7 million comes from current year (SFY23) collections, which serve as the base for SFY24's expenditure budget of \$131.5 million.
-This leaves a marginal fund balance of \$181.4 million, of which \$42.7 million is in the Administrative Account, \$103.6 million is in the general Program Account, and \$35.1 million is held within regional carry forward.
+Of the \$270.2 million in the Program and Admin fund balances, \$109.1 million comes from current year (FY24) collections.
+This leaves a marginal fund balance of \$161.1 million, of which \$38.2 million is in the Administrative Account, \$85 million is in the general Program Account, and \$37.9 million is held within regional carry forward.
+It was projected that the regional carry forward balances would increase slightly; the actual increase is seen in the chart below.